Almira

-Almira, Königin von Castilien ("Almira, Queen of Castile", HWV 1; full title: Der in Krohnen erlangte Glücks-Wechsel, oder: Almira, Königin von Castilien) is George Frideric Handel's first opera, composed when he was 19 years old.
+Almira, Königin von Castilien ("Almira, Queen of Castile", HWV 1; full title: Der in Krohnen erlangte Glücks-Wechsel, oder: Almira, Königin von Castilien) is Handel's first opera, composed when he was 19 years old.
 It was first performed in Hamburg in January 1705.

 Background

-Handel came to the city of Hamburg in the summer of 1703 and played as a violinist in the theatre at the Gänsemarkt, the local market place.
+Georg Friedrich Händel came to the city of Hamburg in the summer of 1703 and played as a violinist in the theatre at the Gänsemarkt, the local market place.
 On later occasions, he also played the harpsichord in the orchestra.

 His first opera – announced as a Singspiel although it has no spoken dialogue – was premiered on 8 January 1705, after being composed in the months directly preceding this.

 An Italian libretto was written by Giulio Pancheri in Venice in 1691 for Giuseppe Benevento's opera L'Almira.
-The German translation used by Handel was made by Friedrich Christian Feasting.
+The German translation used by Handel was made by Friedrich Christian Feustking.
 The recitatives of the opera are in German, and while most of the arias are also in German, many are in Italian, as was the custom at the opera house in Hamburg.

 Almira is the sole example among Handel's many operas with no role for a castrato.